-Uncertainty about methotrexate for Rheumatoid Arthritis
+Uncertainty with the 1st dose of methotrexate for Rheumatoid Arthritis

 1. How will I feel after I take methotrexate?

 You will probably not feel any different right after your 1st dose of methotrexate.
 It is a slow-acting drug.
 If you are worried, it helps to take it after an evening meal and go to bed.